maryoush/storks-gradle-plugin/README.md

 There has to be at least public properties provided others are optional.

 # Input
-Plugin expects a _profile name_ to be provided , possible values 'aws-prod' or 'aws-stage' if none provided or unrecognized one provided a 'aws-stage' is used.
+* Plugin expects a _profile name_ to be provided , possible values 'aws-prod' or 'aws-stage' if none provided or unrecognized one provided a 'aws-stage' is used.

-Plugin injects a bound properties into map provided from outside.
+* Plugin injects a bound properties into map provided from outside - _effectiveProperties_.

 # Run, test locally